Feature Selection via Graph Topology Inference for Soundscape Emotion Recognition: Soundscape Representation via Graph Learning

 A graph is a mathematical entity that encodes pairwise interactions.
 Formally, a graph $\ccalG = (\ccalV, \ccalE)$ is composed of $N$ nodes collected in the set $\ccalV$, and a set of edges $\ccalE \subseteq \ccalV \times \ccalV$.
 The connectivity of $\ccalG$ is encoded in a sparse adjacency matrix $\bbA \in \mathbb{R}^{N \times N}$, where $A_{ij} = 0$ if and only if $(i,j) \notin \ccalE$, and each nonzero entry $A_{ij}$ represents the weight of the edge between nodes $i$ and $j$~\cite{shuman2013emerging}.
 An essential component in this setting are \emph{graph signals}, which are signals defined over the set of nodes $\ccalV$ and represented as a vector $\bbx \in \mathbb{R}^N$, where $x_i$ denotes the signal value at node $i$.

-Graph learning is an inverse problem aiming to infer the topology of a graph from a set of nodal observations~\cite{mateos2019connecting,rey2025online}.
-Let the matrix $\bbX := [\bbx_1, \dots, \bbx_M] \in \mathbb{R}^{N \times M}$ be a collection of $M$ graph signals whose (statistical) properties are assumed to be intimately related to the unknown graph $\ccalG$.
-Then, we can infer the topology of the graph encoded in the adjacency matrix $\bbA$ by solving the following optimization problem
+{Graph learning is an inverse problem aiming to estimate the graph topology, typically represented by the adjacency matrix $\bbA$, from a set of nodal observations~\cite{mateos2019connecting,rey2025online}.} Let the matrix $\bbX := [\bbx_1, \dots, \bbx_M] \in \mathbb{R}^{N \times M}$ be a collection of $M$ graph signals whose (statistical) properties are assumed to be intimately related to the unknown graph $\ccalG$. {Under this assumption, the graph topology can be recovered by fitting a model that links the observed signals $\bbX$ with the unknown adjacency matrix $\bbA$.} {Then, the adjacency matrix $\bbA$ can be estimated by solving the following optimization problem}

 where $L(\bbA, \bbX)$ is a loss function that captures the relationship between $\bbA$ and the observed signals $\bbX$, while $\| \bbA \|_1$ denotes the $\ell_1$ norm of the vectorized matrix $\bbA$, included to promote sparsity.
 The parameter $\lambda \geq 0$ controls the level of sparsity, and the constraint set $\ccalA$ ensures that $\bbA$ corresponds to a valid adjacency matrix.